HackerN64/F3DEX3/README.md

 It is recommended to use `G_NORMALS_MODE_FAST` (the default) for most things, and use `G_NORMALS_MODE_AUTO` only for objects while they currently have a nonuniform scale (e.g. Mario only while he is squashed).

-Note that in the LVP configuration, lighting is computed in model space by transforming light directions into model space with M transpose, like in F3DEX2.
-Thus there is no mIT matrix and the SPNormalsMode setting is ignored.

 ### Optimizing for RSP code size